ramiror/spanglish/README.md

 To early risen someone | To take advantage of someone's slowness To rest someone | To take advantage of someone's slowness To mexicaniate | To steal a criminal's booty
-Putting was the gus! | You must pay
+Putting was the goose! | You must pay
 Eat it bent | Bear the situation w/o complaining
-Among firemen we don't tread the hose | We don't mess with our kind Put down a change | Calm down
+Among firemen we don't tread the hose | We don't mess with our kind Among ghosts we don't step each other bedsheets | We don't mess with our kind Put down a change | Calm down
 Cute orphan! | Gorgeous being
-Delliver the brown | Surrender to our sexual requirements :)
+Deliver the brown | Surrender to our sexual requirements :)
 The party fits them | They are sexually liberal
 Stop the bike! | Calm down, hold your horses, cool your jets, curb your enthusiasm Pass it bomb | Enjoy
+I don't give more | I'm too tired
 Effective | Cash
 More to the fart than airplane horn | Unecessary
 At all shore | No matter how